RachWalm/spelling-game/README.md

 ### Giving wrong letter when using give letter function

 There were a couple of times during development when the letters that were being input in the box were not the ones that were intended.
-This was found to either be because the letter was one out on the indexing between the box number and the current word, or that data was being read from the wordData array instead of the currentWord variable.
+This was found to either be because the letter was one out on the indexing between the box number and the current word, or that data was being read from the **wordData** array instead of the **currentWord** variable.
 This was solved by either correcting the indexing for the ones where that was the problem.
 For the ones that were reading the array or current word at the wrong point, it was either necessary to change which variable was being read or change when the current word was taken from the array so that they each contained the correct information when the functions were called.

 ### Showing old letters not most recent key press

 Another problem was that as the input was set to only have a max length of 1, the first letter typed was the one that went into the box and then whatever came after that wasn't shown.
-This was rectified with the function lettersInput.
+This was rectified with the function *lettersInput*.

 ```JS
 function lettersInput(typed) {